MA (Oxon) MSc (Econ) PhD Solicitor of the Superior Courts of England and Wales

 After taking a degree in Politics, Philosophy and Economics at Oxford University I qualified as a solicitor and practised company commercial law.
 I then made a career change into research by taking an MSc in Social Policy at the London School of Economics and working in an NHS district public health department.
 My PhD work at LSHTM was on the legal and economic aspects of the NHS internal market.

 I am involved in the teaching of the modules on Health Systems and Organisational Management.
 I supervise a number of research students looking at organisational issues in health care providers and health care systems.

-I am deputy director of one the national Policy Research Units funded by the Department of Health from 2011 to the end of 2018.
-The research unit in Commissioning and the Healthcare System (PRUComm) is a joint venture with the Health Policy, Politics and Organisation research group in the Department of Primary Care at the University of Manchester and the Centre for Health Services Studies in the School of Social Policy, Sociology and Social Research at the University of Kent.
+I am co-director of one the national Policy Research Units funded by the Department of Health from 2011 to the end of 2018.
+The research unit in Commissioning and the Healthcare System (PRUComm) is a joint venture with the Health Policy, Politics and Organisation research group at the University of Manchester and the Centre for Health Services Studies in the School of Social Policy, Sociology and Social Research at the University of Kent.

 My research interests include socio-legal theory, institutional economics, organisational theory, governance and the structure of the NHS.

 In addition to researching these issues in the United Kingdom, I am collaborating with colleagues in China.
 I am Visiting Professor of Health Services Organisation at the Medicine and Health Management School, Tongji Medical College, Huazhong University of Science and Technology, Wuhan, Hubei Province, China.